-Geological age ~310 Mya Pennsylvanian sandstone and conglomerate
+Geological age ~310 Mya Pennsylvanian sandstone and conglomerate.

-Epoch Pennsylvanian
+Epoch Pennsylvanian.

-Native lands Cherokee (Aniyunwiya) held the Cumberland Plateau as ancestral hunting territory, with rockshelter camps documented throughout the gorge zone; Yuchi (Tsoyaha) occupied the plateau prior to Cherokee dominance; Shawnee (Shawanwaki) used the region as hunting grounds following the Beaver Wars in the 1660s; Cherokee ceded adjacent plateau lands via the First Treaty of Tellico 1798 and remaining Cumberland Plateau territory via the Third Treaty of Tellico 1805; Cherokee removed to Oklahoma via the Trail of Tears 1838-1839
+Native lands Cherokee (Aniyunwiya) held the Cumberland Plateau as ancestral hunting territory, with rockshelter camps documented throughout the gorge zone; Yuchi (Tsoyaha) occupied the plateau prior to Cherokee dominance; Shawnee (Shawanwaki) used the region as hunting grounds following the Beaver Wars in the 1660s; Cherokee ceded adjacent plateau lands via the First Treaty of Tellico 1798 and remaining Cumberland Plateau territory via the Third Treaty of Tellico 1805; Cherokee removed to Oklahoma via the Trail of Tears 1838-1839.

 Ecology Mixed mesophytic and oak-hickory forest dominates the upland plateau, with hemlock ravine forest and floodplain forest in the gorge zone; mountain laurel and rhododendron are prominent understory species, and sandstone cliffs host rare endemics including Cumberland cliff sedge and Appalachian shoestring fern.